Zum Inhalt springen

 > kubectl delete deployment hello-stec

-You can update the used talos and kubernetes version of your edge cluster, but only one of them at a time.
-This is done by changing the version via UI, or by editing the versions in the edgecluster resource in your edge cloud instance.
+You can update the used Talos and Kubernetes version of your edge cluster, but only one of them at a time.
+This is done by changing the version via UI, or by editing the versions in the edgecluster resource in your Edge Cloud instance.

-You can check out the progress of the update by looking at the status of the edgecluster resource in your edge cloud instance.
+You can check out the progress of the update by looking at the status of the edgecluster resource in your Edge Cloud instance.

 During an update the version parts of the spec will be locked, you have to wait for the update to finish before you can start further updates.